m-abdallah98/FakeNewsClassification/README.md

 # Fake_News_Classification
-Analyzing News data from https://www.kaggle.com/competitions/fake-news/data and Exploring different ways of word vectorization and comparing performance of different classifierss
+Analyzing News data from https://www.kaggle.com/competitions/fake-news/data and Exploring different ways of word vectorization and comparing performance of different classifiers
+## Use word embrddings technique and Deep learning models to perform classification on the data